 - Center Street Dining Guide

-Last updated: May 2026.
-Small restaurants open and close frequently — verify hours before visiting.
+Last updated: August 2026.
+Small restaurants open and close frequently — call before driving, and see the section above on telling a live restaurant from a dead listing.